Diogofmr/Diogofmr/README.md

 - 📚 Learning fundamentals of Blockchain Development
 - 🚀 Build an application for Handball Goalkeeper's statistics
 - 💻 Learn how to be as productive as possible
-- 🤾 "Handball is about 40% strength and 60% mental strength" - Mathias Gidsel.
+- 🤾 "Handball is about 40% skill and 60% mental strength" - Mathias Gidsel.
 </details>